OSVR/OSVR-Unity/GettingStarted.md

 That covers the basics!
 There are examples of tracked controllers, eyetrackers, and locomotion in other example scenes (see TrackerView.unity).
 If you want to enable features like positional tracking and Direct Mode rendering, that all happens in the server configuration file.

+## Unity Native VR Supported
+The **OSVR-UnityVR-Demo.unity** uses a prefab which harnesses Unity's split-screen stereo VR rendering.
+Use the OsvrStereoCameraParent prefab instead of VRDisplayTracked if you want to use the Unity native VR SDK.
+This is the fastest rendering path.
+If you run this scene, make sure "Virtual Reality Supported" is checked in Player Settings, and Split-Screen Stereo (non head-mounted) is selected as the SDK.

 ## RenderManager and Unity-Rendering Plugin
 RenderManager provides a number of additional functions in support of VR rendering.
 It adds features such as Direct Mode support, distortion correction, client-side predictive tracking, asynchronous time warp, overfill, and oversampling.
 For a more information about OSVR-RenderManager, including an overview of configuration options, visit: https://github.com/sensics/OSVR-RenderManager